 Ex. “keyword report” has 534,000 pages in Google’s index, and the more unnatural “report keyword” has 29,100 pages.
 This doesn’t mean there is 18 times less competitions for “report keyword”.

-4. The number of searchers isn’t an accurate number and many times known keywords are inflated by the use of automated tools like webmastergold.
+- The number of searchers isn’t an accurate number and some keywords are inflated by the use of automated tools.

-By blindly using KEI to select keywords, you run the risk to select keywords that have words in an unnatural order, long keyword phrases and known highly competitive keywords where it is mostly automated tool that search for them.
+By blindly using KEI to select keywords, you run the risk to select keywords that have words in an unnatural order, long keyword phrases and where automated tool inflate the search numbers.
 Not good if you were looking for keyword phrases with little competition and many searchers.

 Tips: Always ask yourself if there is a good reason why a keyword phrase has a low number, before you get all excited.

-Some keyword phrases convert badly to customers and therefore it is easier to rank for them.
+Some keyword phrases convert badly to customers and therefore it is easier to rank for.
 Do you want to put a big effort to rank for low value keywords?